Barbiturates Side Effects: Short-Term, Long-Term, and Addiction Treatment

-Barbiturates are members of a broad class of drugs called sedatives that have historically been prescribed for the treatment of anxiety, insomnia, and seizures; however, prolonged use at increasing doses may have severe health consequences, and may even exacerbate the symptoms that are originally prescribed to treat.
+Barbiturates are members of a broad class of drugs called sedatives that have historically been prescribed for the treatment of anxiety, insomnia, and seizures.
+However, prolonged use at increasing doses may have severe health consequences, and it may even exacerbate the symptoms that the drugs are originally prescribed to treat.

-There are different types of barbiturates that are generally categorized by how rapidly they work and how long they remain in an individual’s system 2, 3.
-All barbiturates, regardless of these categorizations, are classified as controlled substances by the United States Drug Enforcement Administration 1 due to their potential for abuse and dependence.
+There are different types of barbiturates that are generally categorized by how rapidly they work and how long they remain in an individual’s system for.2,3 All barbiturates, regardless of these categorizations, are classified as controlled substances by the United States Drug Enforcement Administration1 due to their potential for abuse and dependence.

-Although barbiturates were once widely prescribed for anxiety and seizure disorders and used in surgical procedures as pre-anesthetics, their use has decreased significantly since 1970 following federal government regulations regarding their dispersion 2, 3.
-Benzodiazepines, certain antidepressants, and anticonvulsant medications have largely replaced barbiturates as anti-anxiety and anti-seizure medications.
+Although barbiturates were once widely prescribed for anxiety and seizure disorders and used in surgical procedures as pre-anesthetics, their use has decreased significantly since 1970 following the implementation of federal government regulations regarding their dispersion.2,3 Benzodiazepines, certain antidepressants, and anticonvulsant medications have largely replaced barbiturates as anti-anxiety and anti-seizure medications.

 - Feelings of well-being or euphoria.

 Used as short-term medications, barbiturates can effectively relieve symptoms of insomnia and anxiety, provide pre-surgical sedation, and act as anticonvulsants for those with seizure disorders.
 Like all drugs, barbiturates have side effect profiles.
 Chronic abuse of barbiturates can produce a number of adverse effects, such as:1,2,3,4